Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - Feedback messages - As a user I get messages back after I perform an action so that I know whether I have completed the action correctly.
 - Landing page - As a site user I can go to the landing page so that I can see the purpose of the website.
 - Highlight active page - as a site user I can see the active page highlighted so that I know what page I am on.
+- Profile - as a logged in user I can view and edit my profile so that I can keep it up to date.

 ### Agile Development Tool